How to Add Feet to a Dresser

 Once the plates are secured, simply twist the legs into the leg plate!

-If your legs don’t have screws in them, here is a great video on how to add hanger bolts to bun feet.
+If your legs don’t have screws in them, here is a great video on installing hanger bolts.

 All done!!
 Now you can paint your dresser!